Star Quasiconvexity: a Unified Approach for Linear Convergence of First-Order Methods Beyond Convexity: Declarations

-{\bf Acknowledgments}: Part of this work was carried out when F. Lara was vi\-si\-ting the Ton Duc Thang University (TDTU) in Ho Chi Minh city, Vietnam, during April 2025, and when P.Q.
-Khanh was visiting the Universidad de Tarapac\'a (UTA), in Arica, Chile, during September 2025, both authors wishes to thank the universities for their hospitality.
-This work has been partially su\-ppor\-ted by ANID---Chile through Fondecyt Regular 1241040 (Lara).
+The author wishes to thank both reviewers for their comments and remarks that helped to improve the quality of this paper.
+Parts of this work were carried out when F. Lara was vi\-si\-ting the Ton Duc Thang University (TDTU) in Ho Chi Minh City, Vietnam, during April 2025, when P.Q.
+Khanh was visiting the Universidad de Tarapac\'a (UTA), in Arica, Chile, during September 2025.
+The authors wish to thank the above institutions for their hospitality.